carlocorsa/emission-metrics/README.md

 * [metrics](metrics): this package contains modules to compute regional metrics for the different pollutants.

-* [scenarios](scenarios): this directory contains modules to compute temperature responses to different emission scenarios.
+* [scenarios](scenarios): this package contains modules to compute temperature responses to different emission scenarios.

-* [plotting](plotting): this directory contains modules for plotting responses.
+* [plotting](plotting): this package contains modules for plotting responses.

-* [uncertainties](uncertainties): this directory contains modules to compute and propagate uncertainties.
+* [uncertainties](uncertainties): this package contains modules to compute and propagate uncertainties.

-* [utils](utils): this directory contains utility modules (e.g., with statistical functions).
+* [utils](utils): this package contains utility modules (e.g., with statistical functions).

 ## Examples